m-spangenberg/exercises_machinelearning/README.md

   * Spam Detection
   * Speech Recognition

 Our journey begins with Supervised Learning, the most popular sub-branches of Machine Learning.
 Algorithms here, are designed to learn by example and the models it produces are trained on well-labeled data.
-We, the supervisors, are teaching systems to create models that combine labeled inputs called examples to produce useful predictions on data, often previously unseen data.
+We, the supervisors, teach systems to create models that combine labeled inputs called examples to produce useful predictions on data, often previously unseen data.

 Each example is a pair consisting of: